-- 11. Examine methods of target wake simulation with the support of CFD (smart dummy). - 12.
+- 10. Examine methods of target wake simulation with the support of CFD (smart dummy). - 11.
+Continue the given task 8 from the former period (Examine the possibilities of CFD methods regarding scaling of unconventional propeller open water data.
+Initiate a comparative CFD calculation project). - 12.
 Monitor the use of and, if possible, develop guidelines for quasi-steady open water propeller and propulsion model tests.